VikVentor/muso-media-controller/README.md

 flash download too: install this if you want to flash my readily available firmware/code onto your board.
 streamo_ventoron: contains the files to be flashed by the flash tool.
-The above tutorial is available in this video: https://youtu.be/UHlxNuUlFP0?si=5SwEPm4lRi8tg30s&t=459
+The above tutorial is available in this video: https://youtu.be/UHlxNuUlFP0?si=5SwEPm4lRi8tg30s&t=459 The tuitorial is for another device but the steps are same for this device too.

 # If you are familiar with arduino IDE want to modify the code yourself, use: